daminufe/Rit-Now/README.md

 ## Installation

 * `git clone <repository-url>` this repository
-* change into the new directory
+* `cd Rit-Now/` change into the new directory
 * `npm install`

 ## Running

 * `node index.js`

+I suggest you to install [nodemon](http://nodemon.io/), to monitor and reload Node after any file changes.
+And then, you can run your app with * `nodemon index.js`